incetarik/telegram-bot-framework/README.md

 sent by the client matching the name of the function, or with the name given in the settings.

+- `@hears(settings: IHearsDecoratorOpts | string)` method decorator: This
+decorator is used to mark a function as a `hears` handler of the bot.
+This decorator takes either a string for **exact match** or an object describing the information and the regular expression to match when user sends a message.
+Additionally, the match groups will be passed as parameters to the function.

+- `@help()` method decorator: This decorator is used to mark a function as the corresponding function for `/help` command.
+This decorator is provided to provide a way of having a function with any name to make it `/help` function.
+Instead, you may use a function with **help** name as usual and it will be assumed as the function for `/help`.
+The **help** function may be both async and generator.

 - `@state(settings?: IBotStateSettings)` property decorator: This decorator is used to mark a property as user/client dependent property.
 Hence, the property is user based, each user will have its own value of